franconepippone/clicker_program/docs/language_en.md

 ## 🖱️ Click Commands

 - **click** `{button}`
-  Performs a mouse click at the current pointer position.
+  Performs a mouse click at the current cursor position.
   `{button}` may be `left` or `right`.
   If omitted, the left button is used by default.
   Examples: `click`, `click right`, `click left`

 - **doubleclick**
-  Performs a double-click at the current pointer position.
+  Performs a double-click at the current cursor position.
   Example: `doubleclick`

 ---